-Gone are the days of writing code yourself, now you can build your own site, thanks to website development companies, who can do all the hard work for you.
+Gone are the days of writing code yourself, now you can build your own site, thanks to web design companies, who can do all the hard work for you.

 But before we learn how to design a website, let’s dive into the basics of web design.

 What is Web Design?

 Web design is the process of creating the visual look and feel of a website.
 But that’s not all it’s about.
 These days, it often involves a strong focus on user experience or “UX”, which is all about improving how a user perceives and responds to a website.

 Web design isn’t just about how awesome your website looks on the surface, it’s also about how easy it is for visitors to navigate around and get what they need from your site, like important information and links.